BlackRock's Rieder sees 2 U.S. rate hikes in 2016

-NEW YORK, Dec 16 (Reuters) - The U.S. Federal Reserve will likely raise interest rates twice in 2016 following the first rate hike in nearly a decade on Wednesday, said a top bond manager at BlackRock, the world’s biggest asset manager.
+NEW YORK (Reuters) - The U.S. Federal Reserve will likely raise interest rates twice in 2016 following the first rate hike in nearly a decade on Wednesday, said a top bond manager at BlackRock, the world’s biggest asset manager.

 As expected, the U.S. central bank increased the target range on the federal funds rate to 0.25 percent to 0.50 percent, from zero to 0.25 percent.